Fair Vertex Problems Parameterized by Cluster Vertex Deletion: Conclusions

 \section{Conclusions}

-In this paper we resolved a question in \cite{KMT19}. we showed that despite the general problem is \W{1}-hard we are able to solve many graph vertex problems in \FPT time.
-It would be interesting to see if we can extend (some of) the \FPT results for more dense graph parameters.
+In this paper, we resolved an open question posed in \cite{KMT19}.
+We showed that, despite the general problem being \W{1}-hard, we are able to solve many graph vertex problems in \FPT time.
+It would be interesting to see whether we can extend (some of) the \FPT results to denser graph parameters.
 In particular, \cite{KMT19} shows that the Fair Vertex Cover problem is solvable in \FPT time parameterized by the modular-width.
-We would like to reiterate a question whether $\MSOo$-FairVE is \FPT parameterized by the modular-width and the size of the formula.
+We would like to emphasize their question of whether $\MSOo$-FairVE is \FPT parameterized by the modular-width and the size of the formula.

-While \cref{thm:main-fpt} cover quite a lot of natural graph vertex problems it would be interesting to know whether all cases of Fair $[\sigma,\rho]$-Domination problems are \FPT parameterized by the cluster vertex deletion.
+While \cref{thm:main-fpt} covers a large number of natural graph vertex problems, it would be interesting to know whether all cases of Fair $[\sigma,\rho]$-Domination problems are \FPT parameterized by the cluster vertex deletion; namely, the unresolved case where $\sigma$ is cofinite and $\rho$ is finite.

+More generally, our intuition is that the tractable cases of fair vertex problems parameterized by the cluster vertex deletion are close to \cref{thm:main-fpt}.
+We leave it as an open and challenging question where the dichotomy is drawn.

-We propose one a bit overlooked question of whether \MSOo-FairVE problems are in \XP parameterized by the clique-width and the size of the formula.
-For \MSOt-FairVE problem, \cite{Kolman09onfair} showed an \XP algorithm parameterized by the treewidth and the size of the formula as observed by \cite{MT20}.
+Finally, we propose the previously overlooked question of whether \MSOo-FairVE problems are in \XP parameterized by the clique-width and the size of the formula.
+For the \MSOt-FairVE problem, \cite{Kolman09onfair} showed an \XP algorithm parameterized by the treewidth and the size of the formula, as observed by \cite{MT20}.
 This result was later implied by a more general result of \cite{KKMT}.
-However, to our best knowledge, an \XP algorithm on clique-width is missing.
+However, to the best of our knowledge, an \XP algorithm parameterized by clique-width is missing. }